 The James Hutton Institute

-The James Hutton Institute (JHI) is a brand new international research centre based in Scotland.
-Established in April 2011, the JHI is now Scotlands largest environmental research organisation with a vision to become a world leader in research and engagement to deliver evidence-based solutions to the global challenges facing land and natural resource use both now and in the future.
-The institute has approximately 700 staff with a highly interdisciplinary mix of expertise, based primarily and two main offices in Aberdeen and Dundee.
+The James Hutton Institute (JHI) is a well-respected and globally recognised research organisation delivering fundamental and applied science to drive the sustainable use of land and natural resources.
+It is Scotland’s largest environmental research organisation with a vision to become a world leader in research and engagement to deliver evidence-based solutions to the global challenges facing land and natural resource use both now and in the future.
+The institute has more than 500 staff based in Aberdeen and Dundee with a highly interdisciplinary mix of expertise.
 In recognition of current trends towards integrated and value based environmental management, the Institute has established ‘Safeguarding Natural Capital’ as one of its seven Research Themes.
 This combines skills in molecular, ecological, environmental, social and computational sciences to develop interdisciplinary knowledge and tools that can be used to support effective decision-making and sustainable management of natural capital.